MxEddie/smash_website/content/authors/JulieAnne/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Ediburgh
+- name: University of Edinburgh
   url: ""

 # Short bio (displayed in user profile at end of posts)